evernost/classAB/README.md

 ### Large signal analysis
 An amplifier is meant for power.
-It wouldn't be realistic to stay under the small signal hypothesis for a complete study.
+It wouldn't be realistic to stay under the small signal hypothesis for a comprehensive study.

 Let's go big, and call our good old friend LTspice.